When a Dark Veil Seems to Overshadow Everything...

 Depression is a very common mental illness.
 15-20% of people suffer from it at some point in their lives.

-The exact cause of a depression cannot always be determined, because multiple factors usually play a role.
+The exact cause of depression cannot always be determined, because multiple factors usually play a role.

 Some people are more prone to depression simply because of their biological make-up.
 They either have a genetic predisposition towards depression or a chemical imbalance of the neurotransmitters, serotonin and norepinephrine, in the brain.

-During pregnancy, hormonal and physical changes play a large role in triggering emotions.
+During pregnancy, hormonal and physical changes play a prominent role in triggering emotions.

-Oftentimes, it is initially difficult to recognize prenatal depression, since hormonal changes cause most women to be more sensitive.
-In early pregnancy, hormones cause women to feel tired and down, while morning sickness can be taxing, making joy hard to come by.
+Often, it is initially difficult to recognize prenatal depression since hormonal changes often cause women to feel more sensitive.
+In early pregnancy, hormones also cause fatigue and lethargy, while pregnancy symptoms such as morning sickness can be taxing, making joy hard to come by.

-Should these symptoms be severe and persistent, without intervals of elation or rest, you are likely dealing with prenatal depression.
+Should these symptoms be severe and persistent, without intervals of joy or rest, you are likely dealing with prenatal depression.

 External Factors